 smoothed over by the smaller chunks made available towards the end of the computation.

 WFACT was proposed to take into consideration the effect of processor heterogeneity of the under- lying runtime system.
 This method, derived from FACT, computes c by taking into consideration the relative computing speed of the processor as a weight for during the time of computation.
-At the start of the computation, the relative processing speeds of the processors will be profiled resulting in an ar-

-ray S = {s0 , s1 , . . . , sp1 } of relative processor speeds
+At the start of the computation, the relative processing speeds of the processors will be profiled resulting in an array S = {s0 , s1 , . . . , sp1 } of relative processor speeds

 corresponding to processors P0 , P1 , . . . , Pp1 .
-A vec- tor of chunk sizes C = {c0 , ci , . . . , cp1 } will be com- puted from ci = si/smax × γ, where smax = max(s0 , s1 , . . . , sp1 ).
-These chunk sizes are statically assigned to processors and are considered to remain unchanged throughout the entire lifespan of the ap- plication.
-Experiments involving network of worksta- tions, where relative processor speeds are extremely heterogeneous, have shown that WFACT significantly outperformed FACT.
+A vector of chunk sizes C = {c0 , ci , . . . , cp1 } will be computed from ci = si/smax × γ, where smax = max(s0 , s1 , . . . , sp1 ).
+These chunk sizes are statically assigned to processors and are considered to remain unchanged throughout the entire lifespan of the application.
+Experiments involving network of workstations, where relative processor speeds are extremely heterogeneous, have shown that WFACT significantly outperformed FACT.

 In computational environments where processor workloads vary during the computation, chunk sizes must be assigned to processors dynamically.
 Many applications whose solutions require a number of it- erations over the computation space are expected to benefit from a dynamic adjustment of weights after finishing each chunk of tasks.
 This aspect is addressed by the AWF, wherein the relative processor speeds are profiled after every computation of a chunk.